ibm-cloud-docs/watsonxdata/prov_spk_lite.md

 | 3 vCPU x 6 GB | 3 vCPU x 12 GB | 3 vCPU x 24 GB |
 | 4 vCPU x 8 GB | 4 vCPU x 16 GB | NA  |
 {: caption="Supported vCPU to memory size combinations" caption-side="top"}

+You can view the CPU and memory usage in percentage from the Spark details page.
+For viewing the details, go to **Infrastructure Manager** > click on the Spark engine > click **Details** tab.
+{: important}